-Unfortunately this is not the case and I would like to tell you why
+Unfortunately, this is not the case and I would like to tell you why

 - Many of the findings that show up in the scans of people with low back pain are also found in people with no low back pain as well.
 This is especially true in people over the age of 50.

-- Then there are plenty of age related changes found in most scans and it is nearly impossible to pin it down to one particular structure that is causing the current pain.
+- Then there are plenty of age-related changes found in most scans and it is nearly impossible to pin it down to one particular structure that is causing the current pain.
 This is like the needle-in-a-haystack (or should that be the needle-in-a-sore-back?) scenario.

-- We now know that the cause of low back pain is multi factorial.
+- We now know that the cause of low back pain is multifactorial.
 This includes a combination of biophysical (structures in the low back), psychological (how we interpret and process negative stressors) and social factors.
 Scans look at only one aspect of low back pain, the biophysical.

 - The scan findings will not inform us of the course your low back pain is going to take.
-The cannot predict how long it is going to take to recover or whether you will have it again in the future.
+They cannot predict how long it is going to take to recover or whether you will have it again in the future.

 - Scans are also more technical than the few lines in the “conclusion/results” part of the imaging report.
 For example, how a structure is viewed depends on the resolution used in the scan.
 There is a potential for two different radiologists to view a structure in more than one way.
 Have you noted the disclaimer “the scan findings should be correlated with clinical findings” at the end of each report?
-This adds ample proof to the argument that they are never stand alone findings.
+This adds ample proof to the argument that they are never stand-alone findings.

 - Ever wondered what happens to the positive findings in the scans after your symptoms have vanished?
 You would be surprised to find that many a time they would still be there.
 So what exactly was ‘damaged’ and what has ‘healed’?

 To conclude, evidence has shown that using scans taken routinely in low back pain does not improve patient outcomes nor does it add any value to the treatment.
-Therefore it makes more sense to treat the you, our valued patient, rather than treat the scan.
+Therefore it makes more sense to treat you, our valued patient, rather than treat the scan.